This guide is intended to provide instructions on how to interact with and use the VALD External HumanTrak API.

 Query Parameters

-Parameter | Required? | Instruction |
+| Parameter | Required? | Instruction |

 Required | Specify the ID of the Tenant from which to receive Tests. |

-modifiedFromUTC |
+ModifiedFromUtc |

 Required |

 Specify the last time you successfully retrieved tests for this tenantId.
-Format: YYYY-MM-DDT00:00:00.000Z |
+Format: YYYY-MM-DDT00:00:00.0000000Z |

 Description

-Note: Tests are returned in ascending order of Modification Date (i.e. oldest to newest).
+Note: Tests are returned in ascending order of modification date (i.e. oldest to newest).

 - Set the

-variable.- If HumanTrak test data has been previously retrieved and saved for this Tenant, do the following:
+startDatevariable.- If HumanTrak test data has been previously retrieved and saved for this Tenant, do the following:

 - From the saved test data, find the test with the most recent